 Do your thoughts have an impact on your health?

 At the very least your thoughts play a role in driving your daily behavior, and these behaviors can either be beneficial or destructive to your body.
-Can these thoughts directly affect physiological processes that lead to illness?
+But can these thoughts directly affect physiological processes that lead to illness?

 Sort of like telepathy of your insides.
 (Still a superpower in my opinion.)

-The answer is yes.
-Your daily thoughts can increase or decrease your chances of becoming sick.
+The short answer is that negative thinking probably can have a negative impact on your physical health.
+Your daily thoughts could increase or decrease your chances of becoming sick.
 What you think about, and more importantly how you think, can play a direct role in your health.

 At a very fundamental level, illness is caused by germs—microscopic organisms meant to do your body harm—entering the body and infecting the cells.
 This causes the symptoms that we experience (stuffy nose, nausea, sore throat, etc.).
 Fortunately, the body has a natural defense system, our immune system, whose job it is to release antibodies that attack and kill these germs before they have the chance to infect any of the cells.